thearrow/react-challenge/README.md

 - [React Docs](https://facebook.github.io/react/docs/hello-world.html)
 - Think carefully about how to break down the UI into React components
 - [create-react-app](https://github.com/facebookincubator/create-react-app) might be worth checking out to get up-and-running quickly
-- Think about using SVG (either raw or via d3) for the weight visualization
+- Think about SVG for the weight visualization
 - Be careful when working with dates